-Here at RV’s of America where we specialize in consigning on used Rv’s, we see plenty of worn and tattered awnings.
+At RV’s of America we have seen countless used RV’s with worn and tattered awnings.
 These awnings are in desperate need of replacement.
-So at the approval of the owner we replace them.
+So, at the approval of the owners, we replaced a lot of them.

-The last awning that I replaced I took picture to help show the ease that is this project.
-First we need to get the awning assembly off of the RV.
+we need to get the awning assembly off of the RV.
 At the bottom of the legs you can lift a tab that will slide out the bottom portion and then you can pull it off so that it hangs down and is only connected by the fabric at the top.
-This is where we need to undo the two screws at the top of the remaining let portion still attached to the RV.
-Once that has been pulled off you can now (with one or two peoples help) slide the plastic cord out and the whole awning should now be laying on the ground.
+This is where we need to undo the two screws at the top of the remaining portion still attached to the RV.
+Once that has been pulled off, you can now (with one or two peoples’ help) slide the plastic cord out and bring the whole awning down.

-Now a crescent wrench can remove this bolt, on the side that has the cam locker that switches from roll up to roll down, the spring is held.
-On the other side there isn’t that locker so you’ll need to clamp vise grips on to the rod that extends out to the bracket to hold it in place as you remove the bolt.
-There will be tension on the spring in side so slowly unwind it.
+Grab yourself a crescent wrench so you can remove the bolt, on the side that has the cam locker.
+It’s where the awning switches from roll up to roll down, where the spring is held.
+On the other side there isn’t that locker though.
+You’ll need to clamp vise grips onto the rod that extends out to the bracket, to hold it in place as you remove the bolt.
+There will be tension on the spring inside, so unwind it slowly.

-Now you’ll need a drill and drill bit to drill out these rivets so that you can pull this spring cover off to slide out the awning fabric.
-Before being able to pull out the spring cover it is best to mark on the cover and the awning tubing so that it can be put back in the same place at the end of this process.
+Now you’ll need a drill and drill bit to drill out the rivets.
+That’s the best way to let you pull the spring cover off, so you can slide out the awning fabric.
+Before pulling out the spring cover, however, it is best to make some marks on the cover and the awning tubing.
+That way it will be much easier to put it back in the same place at the end of this process.

 After removing the spring cover on both sides you can now slide the old fabric off the awning tube.
 Once you have, slide the new fabric on the same way the old came off.

-Now it’s time to put the springs back into the tubing.
-Making sure to match the markings we made earlier.
-Now new rivets need to be placed in and using vise grips turn the spring the number of turns determined by the manual given with you new fabric.
-As longer awning require more tension to pull it farther.
+Now, put the springs back into the tubing.
+Make sure to match the markings you made earlier.
+Put new rivets in and using vise grips turn the spring the number of turns determined by the manual given with your new fabric.
+As longer awnings require more tension to pull it farther.

-Now it’s just reversing the things you did to remove the awning and legs. slide the legs back on and pop them back on to the tab at the bottom.
-This process is simple and could almost be done with out a guide but hopefully this one helped!
+Finally, just reversing the things you did to remove the awning and legs.
+Slide the legs back on and pop them back on to the tab at the bottom.
+This process is simple and could almost be done without a guide but hopefully this one helped!